HEBREW NUMEROLOGY - A COMPLETE SERIES

 The number EIGHT both in Judaism and Christianity expresses “newness”.
 Many scholars call it the number of redemption or the Kingdom number.

 The number NINE in Judaism expresses the concepts of work, deed and outcome, as a result.
-However, the Bible gives us many other usages of this important number.
+However, the Bible gives us many other usages of this number.